Amy Johnson: Honours and tributes

 In June 1930, Johnson's flight to Australia was the subject of a contemporary popular song, "Amy, Wonderful Amy", composed by Horatio Nicholls and recorded by Harry Bidgood, Jack Hylton, Arthur Lally, Arthur Rosebery and Debroy Somers.
 She was also the guest of honour at the opening of the first Butlins holiday camp, in Skegness in 1936.
 From 1935 to 1937, Johnson was President of the Women's Engineering Society.

+1929 built Aveling and Porter steam roller No. 12467 was named after Johnson in 1930.
+One of three steam rollers that was supposed to go to Australia, disappointment with the first engine resulted in the other two staying in the UK, with No. 12467 being sold to the Bilston Corporation, Wolverhampton.
+The current owner was told by the previous owner that the engine was named after Johnson when she visited the area, not long after the engine arrived.
+The Steam Roller is preserved in private ownership to this day, and carries the nameplate 'Amy'.

 A collection of Amy Johnson souvenirs and mementos was donated by her father to Sewerby Hall in 1958.
 The hall now houses a room dedicated to Amy Johnson in its museum.

 In 1974, Harry Ibbetson's statue of Amy Johnson was unveiled in Prospect Street, Hull where a girls' school was named after her (the school closed in 2004).
-In 2016 new statues of Johnson were unveiled to commemorate the 75th anniversary of her death.
-The first, on 17 September, was at Herne Bay, close to the site where she was last seen alive, and the second, on 30 September, was unveiled by Maureen Lipman near Hawthorne Avenue, Hull, close to Johnson's childhood home.

-In 2017, The Guardian listed the Amy Johnson bronze as one of the "best female statues in Britain".
+In 2016, new statues of Johnson were unveiled to commemorate the 75th anniversary of her death.
+The first, on 17 September, was at Herne Bay, Kent close to the site where she was last seen alive, and the second, on 30 September, was unveiled by Maureen Lipman near Hawthorne Avenue, Hull, close to Johnson's childhood home.
+In 2017, The Guardian listed this second statue as one of the "best female statues in Britain".

 A blue plaque commemorates Johnson at Vernon Court, Hendon Way, in Childs Hill, London NW2.
 She is commemorated with a green plaque on The Avenues, Kingston upon Hull.
 She is commemorated with another blue plaque in Princes Risborough where she lived for a year.

 Buildings named in Johnson's honour include: